 But there is one final piece of the puzzle, that may help us shed some light on who the original Minoans were.

 Herodotus begins the history of Scythians with a strange event.
-Four golden objects fell from the sky: a plough, a yoke, a drinking cup, and a battle axe.
-There are two reasons why I find this quote interesting.
+Four golden objects fell from the sky: a plow, a yoke, a drinking cup, and a battle-ax.
+There are two reasons why I find this information interesting.

 First, I see it as an astronomical allegory.
 Namely, a “plow” is the constellation Ursa Minor, around which the night sky revolves.
 A yoke is the constellation Auriga – the chariot, and a drinking cup – constellation Crater.
 I am not sure if Herodotus was aware of this when writing down the stories he heard from his Scythian sources.
 Or perhaps he was and saw it as a clear allegory that does not need further explanation.

 But most importantly, the battle-ax has no match on the night sky.
 Unless we see it as Aquila.
 Aquila was the eagle for many nations.
 Its two heads conveyed the symbolism of the autumn equinox.
 But only a few nations might have seen it as a double-ax.
 And judging by Herodotus, one of them were Scythians.
 An Aryan tribe with an Indo-European language.